larryhastings/starvote/README.md

 [Party-list proportional representation,](https://en.wikipedia.org/wiki/Party-list_proportional_representation)
 and it's used to elect governmental bodies across the world.

-But it's also possible to devise a voting method that permits voting directly for candidates, and produces proportional representation.
-Allocated Score Voting and Reweighted Range Voting both accomplish this.
-Both methods work something like this:
+But there are voting methods that permit voting directly for candidates and produces proportional representation.
+Allocated Score Voting and Reweighted Range Voting are two such methods.
+They both work something like this:

 * Each vote is a number, with higher numbers indicating a stronger preference.